 The Future of Film Projectors

-While the rise of digital technology has greatly reduced the popularity of film projectors, there are still collectors and everyday people who buy and sell movie film projectors for their old home movies.
-While old film projectors preserve the history of film as well as your ability to view your old home videos as they were originally intended, we recommend digitizing your old film to ensure it lasts forever.
+While the rise of digital technology has greatly reduced the popularity of film projectors, there are still collectors and everyday people who buy and sell movie film projectors to enjoy their old home movies.
+These machines preserve a unique part of film history and let you experience your memories just as they were originally shown - on real reels of film.

-Capture digitization experts can turn your 16 mm film, 8 mm film, and Super 8 mm film into high-quality digital copies so you can view it on a modern digital projector, smartphone, or computer, or even share it across the world on social media.
-Plus, you’ll still have your original film to view on an old film projector anytime!
-Click here to learn more about our film digitization services.
+To make sure your memories last for future generations, we recommend digitizing your old film.
+Capture’s digitization experts can turn your 16mm, 8mm, and Super 8mm film into high-quality digital copies that can be viewed on a modern digital projector, smartphone, or computer, or even shared across the world on social media.
+And of course, you’ll still have your original reels to enjoy anytime on your old film projector.